PiggyAwesome/useless/README.md

-Yo mamma so fat she got a parking ticket for standing at a crosswalk
+Yo mamma is so fat when she farted it was the end of the world